stgloorious/current-probe/README.md

 ## Motivation
-The current probe is designed to measure the transient current consumption of microcontrollers and low-end CPUs in order to create a power consumption side channel, which can be used to leak information about cryptographic operations.
+The current probe is designed to measure the transient current consumption of microcontrollers and low-end CPUs in order to use a power consumption side channel, which can be used to leak information about cryptographic operations.